Micro Book Group Guide No. 8

 You are, the driver said, referring to Rami and Astrid.

-The freight relocated to the trunk, Rami chooses the back seat beside his wife.
+The freight relocated to the trunk, Rami chose the seat beside his wife.

 #